 Robert McRuer and Anna Mollow, “Introduction.”
 Sex and Disability.
 Eds.
 Robert McRuer and Anna Mollow.
 (Durham, NC: Duke UP, 2012): 1-36.

 McRuer and Mollow, 1.

-For scholarship advocating a critical disability framework on “science and technology in order to grapple with historical and contemporary debates related to digital and emerging technologies, treatments, risk, and practices of access, design, health, and enhancement,” see a recent special section titled “Crip Technoscience” in Catalyst: Feminism, Theory, Technoscience.
+For recent scholarship that adds an important dimension to questions of representation, technology, and disability, see a recent special section titled “Crip Technoscience” in Catalyst: Feminism, Theory, Technoscience.
 Authors of the introduction to the issue use the concept of “crip technoscience” as an analytic to “name historic and contemporary practices of anti-assimilationist disability making and knowing.”
-As they go on to emphasize, “crip technoscience emphasizes difference and embodiment at the core of disability politics while affirming an open rather than hostile relationship to technoscience, often regarded as anathema to disability politics.”
-Kelly Fritsch, Aimi Hamraie, Mara Mills, and David Serlin.
-“Introduction.”
+Kelly Fritsch, Aimi Hamraie, et al. “Introduction.”
 Special Section: Crip Technoscience.
 Catalyst: Feminism, Theory, Technoscience.
 Vol. 5, No. 1 (2019): 1-10. pp. 1-2; 3.

 Anna Mollow, “Is Sex Disability?: Queer Theory and the Disability Drive.”
 Sex and Disability.
 Eds.
 Robert McRuer and Anna Mollow.
 (Durham, NC: Duke UP, 2012): 285-312. p.
 286.